 Black, Indigenous, People of Color (BIPOC) Sangha

 The People of Color group fosters mutual support and understanding among those who identify as Black, Indigenous, and People of Color and find nourishment and inspiration in the teachings and practice of Buddhism.
 The group’s intention is to provide a safe, brave and cherished space supported by a Soto Zen Buddhist context for openly discussing our experience of exclusion and separation resulting from oppressive, racist, social structures.
 For more information or to contact the POC group, read here.

-Brooklyn Zen Center regularly works with the People’s Institute to ensure our staff, leadership and community are trained in their Undoing Racism curriculum.
+Brooklyn Zen Center regularly works with the People’s Institute for Survival and Beyond to ensure our staff, leadership and community are trained in their Undoing Racism curriculum.
 Their two-day workshop utilizes a systemic approach that emphasizes learning from history, developing leadership, maintaining accountability to communities, creating networks, undoing internalized racial oppression and understanding the role of organizational gate keeping as a mechanism for perpetuating racism.
-For more on People’s Institute for Survival and Beyond is available here.
+More information on the People’s Institute for Survival and Beyond is available here.